 While we’ve touched on this before as a method of compensation, it’s also an effective way to help them help you.
 Why?
 Because getting to work with a product or experience a service helps influencers describe it.
 Furthermore, for visual mediums like Instagram, it’s essential to use the product: how can you take a picture of something, or illustrate its use, without having it in your hands?
 Asking an influencer to recommend your product without compensating them in either product or cash isn’t going to get you anywhere.
 In fact, it might get you put on blast.

-Have them offer promotions to their followers.
+Have them offer promotions like coupons and discounts to their followers.

 This can be a coupon, an affiliate link with discount attached, or even just a sale announcement.
 Here, the idea is to encourage their audience to experience your products and services for less money.
 Alternatively, you could offer a gift with purchase while making the sale itself at full price.

-Turn them into brand ambassadors.
+Convert them into brand ambassadors.

 In many ways, this is easy with nano influencers.
 They haven’t gotten a lot of offers yet, so they’re excited to monetize their influence.
 Plus, with the higher level of authenticity, their followers will be more trusting.
 Finally, since brand ambassadors grow their brand along with yours, it’s a bigger win-win for nano influencers.

 At the end of the day, nano influencers are an important way for brands to reach potential customers.
 With their high level of engagement, enthusiasm, and authenticity, these everyday people are well equipped to help your brand grow.
-Best of all, they’re easy and economical to work with during a down economy.
+Best of all, they’re easy and economical to work with during a down-turned economy.

-Hero photo by Karolina Wv on Unsplash
+Hero photo by Kelcie Herald on Unsplash

 Nano Influencers FAQs